furiosa-ai/furiosa-sdk/docs/en/source/index.rst

 FuriosaAI SDK Documentation
 =================================================

-This Documentation covers the process for installing and using the FuriosaAI SDK.
+This document covers the process for installing and using the FuriosaAI SDK.

 .. note::